apache/geronimo/README.txt

  Unix scripts provided by Geronimo (there are .bat equivalents):

-   geronimo.sh -- used to start and stop servers; either as a foreground or background process. startup.sh -- start a Geronimo server running as a background process shutdown.sh -- stop a running Geronimo server client.sh -- start a Geronimo application client deploy.sh -- deploy, list, and undeploy plugins and applications jaxws-tools.sh -- generate WSDL from Java code or Java code from WSDL
+   geronimo -- used to start and stop servers; either as a foreground or background process. startup -- start a Geronimo server running as a background process shutdown -- stop a running Geronimo server client -- start a Geronimo application client deploy -- deploy, list, and undeploy plugins and applications

- For example, "./bin/deploy.sh list-modules"
+ For example, "./bin/deploy list-modules"

- The geronimo.sh and shutdown.sh scripts have multiple sub-commands.
+ The 'geronimo' and 'shutdown' scripts have multiple sub-commands.
 Executing the scripts without any arguments will generate usage information.
 Executing "help <sub-command>" will generate usage information for that particular command.